 Understanding the basics of photography can quickly improve the quality of your picture taking.
 In this session we'll describe what makes a good picture.
 You'll learn what setting does what and how that will affect the image.
 Bring your camera for this one hour introduction to the basics of photography.
 From point and shoot cameras to Advanced SLR cameras, all levels of photographers will gain some insight into better picture taking from Steve Spencer, president of Leo's Camera Shop.

 Michael Wakefield grew up on a farm in Southern Minnesota entirely powered by horses.
 They had 12 head of draft horses of different sizes for the many different jobs to be done; large 17 hand Shires for the plow and disc; smaller Belgians for the mower and hay rake and a nice leggy team of Percherons to haul the grain wagon to town.
 By age nine Michael could harness and hitch a team of five to the grain binder and do a day's work.
 He became interested in buggies and carriage driving in the 1970's and has since been studying and honing his craft; competing, teaching, training and breeding driving horses.
-For the past 14 years Michael has driven the stagecoach for Wells Fargo Bank, and appears in parades all over the Northwest.-Lunging and Long Lining- A Training Foundation in Demo Area 6.
+For the past 15 years Michael has driven the stagecoach for Wells Fargo Bank, and appears in parades all over the Northwest.-Lunging and Long Lining- A Training Foundation in Demo Area 6.
 Things covered in this clinic will be: Secrets of getting obedience on the lunge, Use of the Lunge whip and voice, Getting Bend and relaxation, Introducing transitions, Developing an eye for results and adding other techniques, like ground poles.
 Following this will be long lining basics, exercises for developing suppleness and obedience and teaching advanced movements starting with half-pass. (two track)

 Becky is a longstanding member of the Backcountry Horsemen of Oregon and Oregon